mvrzan/heroku-agentforce-mcp/README.md

 # Exploring Model Context Protocol (MCP) with Heroku and Agentforce

 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) seems to be everywhere these days.
-This projects showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents including Agentforce.
+These projects showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents including Agentforce.
 This repository has 3 projects:

 1. A CLI tool with a local MCP Client and local MCP Server
 2. A CLI tool with a local MCP Client and two remote MCP Servers hosted on Heroku